jadonk/gsoc-application/SimpleTest/README.md

 where the required pin number for a GPIOM_N can be derived by M*32 + N.

 In the actual implementation, the export will be performed by a bashscript or an init() function.
-Same goes for the Devicetree overlays, which maybe required for UART and PWM.
+Same goes for the Devicetree overlays, which maybe required for UART, PWM and other peripherals.